konnov/itf-py/itf-py/README.md

 **Intentionally minimalistic.** We keep this library intentionally minimalistic.
 You can use it in your projects without worrying about pulling dozens of dependencies.
-The package depends on `frozendict` and `frozenlist`.
+The package depends on `frozendict`.

 **Why?** It's much more convenient to manipulate with trace data in an interactive prompt, similar to SQL.